Investigate the Kinetics of the Color Changing Iodine Clock Reaction

 - Calculate the concentration of hydrogen peroxide for each sample and use this number in your analysis.

-- Vary the concentration of other reagents, such as potassium iodide or thiosulfate.
-Predict how the changes will affect the rate then design a procedure to test your hypothesis.
+- Vary the concentration of other reagents, such as the iodine tincture or vitamin C. Predict how the changes will affect the rate then design a procedure to test your hypothesis.

 - Devise a procedure to test how the reaction rate changes with temperature.